Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Moneta Group Investment Advisors

-Moneta Group Investment Advisors is a highly decorated advisory firm that leads off our list of the top financial advisors in Missouri.
-This fee-only practice located in St. Louis has tens of billions in assets under management (AUM).
+Moneta Group Investment Advisors is a fee-only practice located in St. Louis with tens of billions in assets under management (AUM).
 While Moneta doesn't have a minimum account size requirement, high-net-worth individuals comprise the largest portion of the firm’s client base.
 Clients also include non-high-net-worth individuals, pension plans, charitable organizations and corporations.

-Founded in 1869, Moneta also appears on SmartAsset's list of the top 10 financial advisors in the U.S. The firm employs over 200 advisors, including Certified Financial Planners™ (CFPs®), certified public accountants (CPAs) and chartered financial analysts (CFAs).
+Founded in 1869, Moneta also appears on SmartAsset's list of the top 10 financial advisors in the U.S. The firm employs over 200 advisors, including CFP® professionals, CPAs and CFAs.

 The firm offers a diverse array of services including financial planning and portfolio management for both individuals and businesses, along with outside advisor selection.
 The firm also offers tax planning, estate planning, risk management, retirement planning, business succession planning and concierge services.